Meamarian/GreenQUIC-Plus/tum_testbed_setup/README.md

 16. installs `/root/run_p5.sh` and `/root/run_p7.sh` on SERVER;
 17. verifies exact SHA, binaries, P5 marker, hugepages, helpers, and final NIC driver.

-The setup implementation itself does **not** allocate/reimage POS nodes and does not reboot them.

 # 2. Final build outputs